-Restricted cash balances consist of funds placed into a construction reserve account to fund the completion of the Chamonix construction project, in accordance with the Company's debt covenants.
-Chamonix began its phased opening on December 27, 2023 and is expected to be fully complete in mid-2024.
+Restricted cash balances consisted of funds placed into a construction reserve account to fund the completion of the Chamonix construction project, in accordance with the Company's debt covenants.
+Chamonix began its phased opening in December 2023 and completed its opening in October 2024.
+Accordingly, there are no restrictions on any cash balances at December 31, 2024.

 Accounts Receivable and Credit Risk.
-Accounts receivable consist primarily of casino, hotel, certain sports wagering contracts that pay us in arrears, and other receivables.
+Accounts receivable consist primarily of casino, hotel, certain sports wagering contracts that previously paid us in arrears, and other receivables.
 Accounts receivable are typically non-interest bearing, recorded initially at cost, and are carried net of an appropriate reserve to approximate fair value.
 Loss reserves are estimated based on specific review of customer accounts including the customers' willingness and ability to pay and nature of collateral, if any, as well as historical collection experience and current and expected economic and business conditions.
 Accounts are written off when management deems the account to be uncollectible and recoveries of accounts previously written off are recorded when received.